-> #1 in Sleep Product Research

 "Sleeping hot" is a somewhat common complaint for memory foam mattresses.
 Most heat trap complaints, however, are for mattresses with medium- and especially high-density foam.

 Only about 5% of low-density bed owners report a heat trap problem, while about 8% of medium-density bed owners report a problem.
-And about 12% of high-density bed owners (especially owners of Tempur-Pedic models Rhapsody, Allura, Grand) report a problem.
+And about 12% of high-density bed owners (especially owners of Tempur-Pedic non-Breeze Contour models) report a problem.

-Memory foam of any density that is infused with tiny gel beads tends to have fewer heat-related complaints than non-gel-infused memory foam.
+Memory foam of any density that is infused with tiny gel beads tends to have fewer heat-related complaints than non-infused memory foam (of similar density) assuming that at least two inches of the material is present.

 memory foam density heat hot chart

-Higher density memory foam is often temperature sensitive.
+A conforming mattress is one that strongly molds and contours to a person's body.
+Higher-density memory foam is often the most conforming because it is the most temperature sensitive.
 "Temperature sensitive" means that the mattress is firmer in lower temperatures and softer in higher temperatures or when in contact with a person's body heat.

 A person tends to sink into or "melt" into a higher density mattress because the foam under the person's body becomes softer but the surrounding foam stays firmer.
-This can result in good supportiveness and a strong contouring-to-the-body feeling.
+This can result in good support and a highly conforming or contouring-to-the-body feeling.

-Most owners of higher-density mattresses like the temperature sensitivity or at least learn to appreciate it.
-Some, however, do not like it and say it causes the mattress to be too firm when getting into bed, but then as the bed warms it feels like one is sleeping in "mud" or "quicksand."
+Most owners of higher-density mattresses appreciate the temperature sensitivity or at least learn to.
+About 15% of owners, however, do not like it and say that the sinking-in effect causes them to feel like they are sleeping in "mud" or "quicksand."

-Less-dense foam mattresses, by contrast, are less temperature sensitive and consequently feel more like a conventional bed.
+Less-dense foam mattresses, by contrast, are less temperature sensitive and conforming and consequently feel more conventional.

 Ease of Movement

 Owners of high-density memory foam mattresses usually report that they sink into the foam significantly and that it contours strongly to their body.
-(See the temperature sensitivity comparison above.)
+(See the temperature sensitivity comparison above for why this is so.)

 density ease of movement comparison